 Teagan and Shred Kids’ Cancer’s ultimate mission is to develop a market for pediatric cancer research and spark more innovation in the field, while also proving that children are uniquely suited to make a difference through their creativity and passion.

-In partnership with the Jefferson Awards Foundation, Teagan will also become a 2017 GlobeChanger in the GlobeChangers program, an incubator for young social entrepreneurs that provides mentorship, training, and a support network for the country’s most promising leaders ages 5-25.
+In partnership with Multiplying Good, Teagan will also become a 2017 GlobeChanger in the GlobeChangers program, an incubator for young social entrepreneurs that provides mentorship, training, and a support network for the country’s most promising leaders ages 5-25.